Five takeaways from Trump's trip to the G-20

 In closing out the summit in her home country, Merkel told reporters that G-20 leaders were clear that markets must be open, while fighting against protectionism and unfair practices.

-Fly, who served on the National Security Council and in the Pentagon during the administration of George W. Bush, said the Trump administration should be cautious on the pending tariffs decision.
+Fly, who served on the National Security Council and in the Pentagon when President George W. Bush was in office, said the Trump administration should be cautious on the pending tariffs decision.

 He told NBC News that it needs to "make sure that they're not, at the end of the day, going after countries that are really not the root of the problem on that issue."